Looking for a little adventure? And something unusual?

 - Bags to protect your vehicle from salty/sandy shoes and clothing.
 My friend said that the interior of her SUV seemed to be coated in sand and baby powder after the trip.

-Spiral Jetty and Golden Spike National Historic Site are on the same remote road, and neither takes more than a couple of hours to visit.
+Spiral Jetty and Golden Spike National Historic Site are on the same remote road, and neither takes more than an hour or so to visit.
 Golden Spike is the last place you’ll find bathrooms and drinking water before you continue to Spiral Jetty.